Xanax and Alcohol – Not to be MixedPublished on September 14th, 2016

 The additive effect is when two or more drugs are combined and produce a new, stronger effect.
 Most times, the additive effect can increase the potency of each drug involved.
 Consider now this quote from Elements Behavioral Health: “Particularly harmful is pairing the anti-anxiety drug Xanax with alcohol.
 Like alcohol, it acts on the hypothalamus in the brain and slows breathing, heart rate, body temperature and blood pressure.
 The additive effect of using both Xanax and alcohol can slow these necessary bodily functions to a dangerous degree.”

-Not that the side effects of Xanax and Alcohol on their own aren’t bad, but a list of potential side effects from combining Xanax and Alcohol is worse.
-The side-effects from an Xanax and Alcohol combo (not previously listed) are anoxic brain damage, liver cancer, cardiomyopathy, arrhythmia, stroke, mouth/throat cancer, breast cancer, and pancreatitis.
+Not that the side effects of Alcohol and Xanax on their own aren’t bad, but a list of potential side effects from combining Xanax and Alcohol is worse.
+The side-effects from an Alcoho combo (not previously listed) are anoxic brain damage, liver cancer, cardiomyopathy, arrhythmia, stroke, mouth/throat cancer, breast cancer, and pancreatitis.
 The effects are worse due to the additive effect.

 The last major effect combing these drugs can have regards sedation.
-Because both Xanax and Alcohol exhibit sedative properties, there is an increased risk of excessive sedation.
+Because both Alcohol and Xanax exhibit sedative properties, there is an increased risk of excessive sedation.
 This can lead to a coma.

 Statistics Say it All